teambit/docs/docs/essentials/workspace.md

 └── shopping-cart.tsx
 ```

 > You can keep sub-directories to sort internal files as needed.
-So you could put `shopping-cart.tsx` in a `tests` folder for instance.
+So you could put `shopping-cart.spec.tsx` in a `tests` folder for instance.

 This structure has several benefits: